ARIA Naturecomputes Image

 Technical Specialist

-Paolo is an electronic engineer by training, and has spent majority of his professional career in technical R&D roles for large high-tech companies, such as HP and Alcatel-Lucent.
+Paolo is an electronic engineer by training, and has spent the majority of his professional career in technical R&D roles for large high-tech companies, such as HP and Alcatel-Lucent.
 He returned to academia to earn a PhD in Machine Learning, then joined Graphcore, a startup that develops innovative AI hardware.

 Featured insights